totipu/acc-dev-prod-main/README.md

 # Docker Learning demo sample

 This sample is a simple node.js application serving a html file.
-It Accepts AZSVC envrionment variable which will be logged to the console and written below the picture.
+It accepts AZSVC envrionment variable which will be logged to the console and written below the picture.

 ## YAML Files